-If you need convincing that digital transformation is real it suffices to take a look at the evolutions in the – often bigger physical stores or shopping malls in a city near you.
+If you need convincing that digital transformation is real it suffices to take a look at the evolutions in the retail industry.

 Retailers are experimenting with a myriad of ways to respond to new shopper expectations, bridge digital and physical shopping experiences and try literally dozens of ways to transform the retail experience, handle back-office processes better and much more.

 Several chains have opened concept stores to see how consumers are interacting with specific technologies and services before rolling them out to more stores.
 It’s safe to say that the retail industry is among the industries that are most affected by digital business transformation for several reasons.
 An exploration.

 Table of Contents

 - Drivers of digital transformation in the retail industry

 - Retail and the consequences of changing consumer behavior

 - Drivers and evolutions regarding changing shopping and retail behavior

 - Digital ubiquity and personalized contextual relevance in retail